Aaron Maté: Scepticism about Russian election interference claims

-Syria, Douma, and the Organisation for the Prohibition of Chemical Weapons
+Douma and the Organisation for the Prohibition of Chemical Weapons

-Independent international investigations have concluded that the Syrian government of Bashar al-Assad has used chemical weapons against civilians at least five times during the Syrian Civil War, including in the 7 April 2018 Douma chemical attacks.
-Nevertheless, Maté has attempted to cast doubt on the Syrian government's responsibility for the Douma attacks.
-He has been featured at multiple United Nations meetings hosted by the Russian government in order to publicize conspiracy theories about the Douma attacks.

-Maté's claims regarding Douma are based on private correspondence between two former Organisation for the Prohibition of Chemical Weapons (OPCW) inspectors, in which they called into question an OPCW report implicating the Syrian government for the Douma attacks.
-This correspondence was released by Wikileaks and publicized by pro-Russia sources.
-An article by Bellingcat indicated that the skepticism of one of inspectors was rooted in technical ignorance; the investigator had left his position with the OPCW before the period when it carried out most of its investigative work on Douma, and was simply ignorant of the new technology the OPCW used to corroborate the allegation of a chemical weapons attack.
+Maté has questioned the Douma chemical attack, claiming that there has been a "cover up".
+Maté's claims are based on his interpretation of private correspondence, released by WikiLeaks, between two former Organisation for the Prohibition of Chemical Weapons (OPCW) inspectors, in which one said there was no evidence of chlorine being used as a weapon in Douma.
+According to the director general of the OPCW, Fernando Arias, the inspector's assumptions were wrong because the investigator had left his position with OPCW before it carried out most of its investigative work on Douma, and he was unaware of the new technology the OPCW used to corroborate the allegation of a chemical weapons attack.

 In September 2020, Maté testified at the United Nations at an Arria meeting hosted by the Russian Federation and China, about the alleged cover-up by the OPCW.
-In April 2021, he spoke at another Russian-hosted UN event on the topic.
+In April 2021, he spoke at another Russia-hosted UN event on the topic.
+In March 2023, he spoke at an Arria meeting organized by the Russian Federation as a briefer invited by the Permanent Mission of the Russian Federation to the United Nations led by Vasily Nebenzia.

 In May 2021, he accompanied Paul Larudee and other members of the Syria Solidarity Movement to observe the 2021 Syrian presidential election.

 Maté and The Grayzone, for which he reports, have been recipients of the Association for Investment in Popular Action Committees's Serena Shim Award.
-According to Brian Whitaker writing in NewLines magazine, some of the previous winners of the award have advocated conspiracy theories and many have supported the Syrian government.
+According to Brian Whitaker writing in New Lines magazine, some of the previous winners of the award advocated conspiracy theories and many supported the Syrian government.